History of Indian Scholarship

 This course examines the religious and political history of Indian Muslims, with a focus on its prominent leaders, thinkers and institutions.
 It covers the period from the establishment of the Mughal empire to the era of colonial rule through to the post-colonial context.

-During the British rule of India, Islamic theologians and revivalist groups mobilised masses of Muslims with a call to return to the authentic and prophetic way by establishing Islamic institutions.
-In this light, this course explores the social, political and religious changes that took place through the prism of religious reform movements such as that of Deoband and the Tablighi-Jama’at.
+Of particular relevance are the religious reform movements that have shaped the way Islamic is experienced by hundreds of millions of people today.
+During the British rule of India, Islamic theologians and revivalist groups mobilised masses of Muslims with a call to return to the authentic and prophetic way by establishing Islamic institutions such as Deoband and the Tablighi-Jama’at.
+This course explores the social, political and religious changes that took place through the prism of these religious reform movements.

 Upon successful completion of this module, students should be able to: